Skip to content

 Following are the main differences between OPC and Private Limited Company in India:

 As the name suggest, in case of One Person Company, the company name has to have a suffix (OPC) and in case of private limited company, the name of company has to end with suffix Private Limited.
-Generally an OPC is incorporated as OPC Pvt.
+Companies are typically incorporated as OPC Pvt.
 Ltd. or OPC Private Limited.

-There is no mandatory requirement for a minimum paid up capital.
+There is no requirement for a minimum paid-up capital.
 However when the paid up capital exceeds Rs.
 50 lakhs, One Person Company must mandatorily convert to a private limited company ( Pvt.
 Ltd.) while in case of Private Limited Company, the Companies Amendment Act, 2015 relaxed the minimum requirement for paid up capital.
-Therefore, there is now no requirement for any minimum capital to be invested to start a private limited company.
+You no longer need to invest a minimum amount of capital to start a private limited company.

 In a One Person Company, the minimum number of directors to start a company is 1 while in a Private limited Company the minimum number of directors to start a company is 2.
 Both the entities can have maximum 15.

-In case of One Person Company, shares can be transferred only by altering the Memorandum of Association.
-In Private Limited Company, shares can be transferred easily.
+In a One Person Company, shares can be transferred only by altering the Memorandum of Association.
+While in a Private Limited Company, shares can be transferred easily.

-In One Person Company, One board meeting must be held in each half of the calendar year and the gap between the meetings must be at least 90 days.
+Each One Person Company must hold one board meeting in each half of the calendar year, with a gap of at least 90 days between meetings.
 In case of one director, no need to hold a board meeting.
-In case of a Private Limited Company, one board meeting must be held in each quarter of the calendar year and the maximum gap between two meetings can be 120 days.
+On the other hand, a Private Limited Company must hold one board meeting each quarter of the calendar year, with a maximum gap of 120 days between meetings.

 The confusion between OPC and Private Limited Company makes people go for an incorrect choice which results in loss.
 There are lots of practical benefits given to private companies by way of new changes made in the Companies Act.
 One Person Companies have many similarities but what makes Private Limited Company different is the hassle-free incorporation and transferability.
-The taxation procedure is same for both entities as there are no separate provisions made for One Person Company related to taxation.
+Both entities have the same taxation procedure because there are no separate provisions for One Person Companies.
 Private Limited Company has edge over OPC in many aspects.
 Thus, people should opt for Private Limited Company because at certain point of time they will have to convert their one-person company into Private Limited Company.

 FAQs